Resampling-free bootstrap inference for quantiles: Poisson Bootstrap CIs for difference-in-quantiles

-In this section, the coverage of the confidence intervals resulting from algorithms \ref{poi-bootstrap-one-sample-fast} and \ref{poi-bootstrap-two-sample-fast} are studied using Monte Carlo simulation.
+In this section, the coverage of the confidence intervals resulting from algorithm \ref{poi-bootstrap-two-sample-fast} are studied using Monte Carlo simulation.
 The algorithms are implemented in \texttt{Julia} version 1.6.3 \citep{bezanson2017julia}, and the code for the algorithms and the Monte Carlo simulations can be found here \url{https://github.com/MSchultzberg/fast_quantile_bootstrap}.